|

 www.bookreviewsbycrystal.blogspot.com

-women who have experienced pregnancy losses, and each story is unique.
+who have experienced pregnancy losses, and each story is unique.
 The book's emphasis is that miscarriages are NOT experiences

 to hide or be ashamed of.
 Each one of these stories describes a much wanted pregnancy and emphasizes that what was lost is